-- Grants – aid that doesn’t have to be repaid (unless you have one to these reasons listed below).
+- Grants – aid that doesn’t have to be repaid (unless you have one of these reasons listed below).

 - Loans – borrowed money for school that must be repaid with interest.

-Unfortunately there is no guarantee that you will qualify for any federal grants.
-If you DO get financial aid in the form of a grant, though you’ll want to make sure follow a few rules so it STAYS free.
+Unfortunately, there is no guarantee that you will qualify for any federal grants.
+If you DO get financial aid in the form of a grant though, you’ll want to make sure to follow a few rules so it STAYS free.

 Federal Grants – Are there times you have to repay a grant?

-Yes, there instances where what you were given has to be paid back.
+Yes, there are instances where what you were given has to be paid back.
 Such as:

 - Withdrawing from a class early

-- Changing your enrollment status from from full time to part time (grant normally would have been less, the difference must be paid back)
+- Changing your enrollment status from full-time to part-time (grant normally would have been less, the difference must be paid back)

 - If you were given another scholarship and they felt your financial need was less